tdwg/vocab/documentation-specification.md

 Because terms are resources, they are versioned and the terms used for relating current resources to versions (Section 4.3) apply to them as well.

-The following properties are required for current terms and term versions in addition to the properties listed in Section 4.3 and 4.4.
+The following properties are required for current terms and term versions.
 Note that the term or term version IRI will be present as the subject of the property

 | **Human-readable label** | **Machine-readable property** | **Type of value** |
 |--------------------------|-------------------------------|-------------------|